Mill Plain Bus Rapid Transit

 HDR helped C-TRAN successfully navigate the FTA Capital Investment Grant process, which brought $24.9 million of funding to the $50 million project budget.
 We also helped secure other state and regional funding for the project.

-And despite the uncertainties related to supply chain and inflation risks that other projects have experienced because of the COVID-19 pandemic, contractors’ bids were in line with our engineering cost estimate, meaning that C-TRAN is confident they can build and operate the project within budget.
+And despite the uncertainties related to supply chain and inflation risks that other projects have experienced because of the COVID-19 pandemic, contractors’ bids were in line with our engineering cost estimate.
 After a September 2021 groundbreaking featuring FTA Administrator Nuria Fernandez, construction began without any delays.

-This project benefited from many of HDR’s services: planning, environmental, system infrastructure, fiber, federal funding strategy, FTA Small Starts grant preparation, civil design, landscape architecture, traffic, lighting, structural, electrical, communications, transit architecture, permitting, strategic communications/public involvement support, and right-of-way.
-Having all these services in-house allowed for a smooth, streamlined delivery process, which will continue throughout construction and project start-up.
+This project benefited from many of HDR’s services: planning, environmental, system infrastructure, fiber, federal funding strategy, FTA Small Starts grant preparation, civil design, landscape architecture, traffic, lighting, structural, electrical, communications, transit architecture, permitting, strategic communications / public involvement support, and right-of-way were all involved in the Mill Plain BRT.
+Having all these services in-house allowed for a smooth, streamlined delivery process, which continued throughout construction and project start-up.